 Enbridge’s ongoing operations, and planned projects, continue to stimulate local and regional economies.
 Through procurement spending, we’re helping to create indirect employment, support local businesses, and establish economic spinoffs.
 In 2022:

 - Our capital expenditures in Manitoba, on such items as pipe steel, equipment purchases and replacement, system integrity-related investments, and capital leases, totaled $46.4 million.

 - Our operating and administrative expenditures in Manitoba, such as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled $330 million.

 - Across Canada, our capital expenditures totaled $2.2 billion, while our operating and administrative expenditures totaled $3.7 billion (including expenditures by our natural gas utilities).

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.

-- In 2020, Enbridge invested $422,930 in community-strengthening initiatives across Manitoba—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.
+- In 2022, through our Fueling Futures program, Enbridge invested $647,800 in community-strengthening initiatives across Manitoba.
+We supported numerous not-for-profit agencies across the province aligned to our three focus areas of health and safety, environment, and community.

-- Enbridge’s workforce included 61 Manitoba-based permanent and temporary employees at year’s end;
+- Enbridge’s workforce included 63 Manitoba-based permanent and temporary employees at year’s end.

-- Enbridge paid more than $6.3 million in total wages to our Manitoba-based permanent and temporary employees—much of that injected directly into the provincial economy; and
+- Enbridge paid more than $6.6 million in total wages to our Manitoba-based permanent and temporary employees—much of that injected directly into the provincial economy.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.